ibmresilient/resilient-community-apps/fn_mcafee_tie/README.md

   You may wish to recommend a new incident tab.
   You should save a screenshot "custom_layouts.png" in the doc/screenshots directory and reference it here -->
-* Import the Data Tables like the screenshot below:
+* Import the Data Table, TIE Results, like the screenshot below.
+Your setup may use a different tab:

   ![screenshot: custom_layouts](./doc/screenshots/custom_layouts.png)